-- 48. The FTX Insiders acquired the funds to purchase Embed in a self-dealing, opaque manner designed to obscure the malfeasance that ultimately led Plaintiffs to file a Chapter 11 Case.
-Specifically, the FTX Insiders created false and misleading records suggesting that the funding for the Embed acquisition by WRS had come personally from the Defendants, even though the funds used to acquire Embed had been transferred from an Alameda bank account to a WRSS bank account and ultimately to a WRS bank account.
-The Defendants did this to justify transferring to themselves WRS shares, which they expected to appreciate in value as a result of the Embed acquisition. - 49.
+- 49. The FTX Insiders acquired the funds to purchase Embed in a self-dealing, opaque manner designed to obscure the malfeasance that ultimately led Plaintiffs to file a Chapter 11 Case.
+Specifically, the FTX Insiders created false and misleading records suggesting that the funding for the Embed acquisition by WRS had come personally from Bankman-Fried, Singh, and Wang, even though the funds used to acquire Embed had been transferred from an Alameda bank account to a WRSS bank account and ultimately to a WRS bank account.
+The FTX Insiders did this to justify transferring to themselves WRS shares, which they expected to appreciate in value as a result of the Embed acquisition. - 50.
 On July 25, 2022, Ellison, as CEO of Alameda, signed promissory notes for \$200 million in "loans" to Bankman-Fried (Alameda's sole director through September 6, 2022), Singh, and Wang.
-Although these notes purported to memorialize massive "loans" to each individual Defendant, they did not include any repayment schedule or other detailed terms regarding repayment.
+Although these notes purported to memorialize massive "loans" to each individual, they did not include any repayment schedule or other detailed terms regarding repayment.
 In fact, each document is only slightly more than a page in length.
-The notes simply required repayment by the Defendants on the five-year anniversary of the loans, at an annual "simple interest rate of the mid-term AFR."
-To date, none of the Defendants has repaid so much as \$1 on these "loans."
+The notes simply required repayment on the five-year anniversary of the loans, at an annual "simple interest rate of the mid-term AFR."
+To date, none of the FTX Insiders has repaid so much as \$1 on these "loans."
 The one-sided, scant terms and lack of any accountability or repayment schedule demonstrate that these promissory notes were not intended to create meaningful or enforceable obligations.
-They were instead intended to paper over (however thinly) the Defendants' theft of Plaintiffs' funds.
+They were instead intended to paper over (however thinly) the FTX Insiders' theft of Plaintiffs' funds.

-- 50. One day later, on July 26, 2022, the FTX Insiders engaged in a series of transactions on the FTX.US exchange to create the appearance that Alameda had transferred a total of \$200 million to the Defendants, who then transferred that same amount to WRS.
+- 51. One day later, on July 26, 2022, the FTX Insiders engaged in a series of transactions on the FTX.US exchange to create the appearance that Alameda had transferred a total of \$200 million to Bankman-Fried, Singh, and Wang, who then transferred that same amount to WRS.
 In reality, these on-exchange transactions did not involve transfers of any fiat or cryptocurrency.
-Instead, they were simply designed to create the illusion that amounts corresponding to the \$200 million in promissory notes had been transferred to WRS by the Defendants. - 51.
+Instead, they were simply designed to create the illusion that amounts corresponding to the \$200 million in promissory notes had been transferred to WRS by Bankman-Fried, Singh, and Wang. - 52.
 In fact, on July 26, 2022, \$200 million was transferred from a bank account controlled by Alameda at Signature Bank to a bank account controlled by WRSS at Signature Bank.
 That WRSS account, in turn, transferred \$200 million to a bank account controlled by WRS at Signature Bank.
-This same flow of funds was repeated on September 29, 2022, this time involving a \$50 million transfer made pursuant to a second round of "loans," with accompanying promissory notes, from Alameda to the Defendants.
-For unknown reasons, the on-exchange transfers related to the \$200 million transfer involving the Defendants' accounts did not repeat for this \$50 million transfer. - 52.
-All of the funds were transferred to the Embed Equity Holders to complete the acquisition.
-But no money used by WRS to acquire Embed originated with Bankman-Fried, Singh, or Wang, notwithstanding the promissory notes purporting to reflect "loans" from Alameda to the Defendants and the on-exchange transfers to their personal accounts.
-All of the money came from Alameda, which by this time had been used by the Defendants to misappropriate billions of dollars from FTX.com.
+This same flow of funds was repeated on September 29, 2022, this time involving a \$50 million transfer made pursuant to a second round of "loans," with accompanying promissory notes, from Alameda to Bankman-Fried, Singh, and Wang.
+For unknown reasons, the on-exchange transfers related to the \$200 million transfer involving Bankman-Fried's, Singh's, and Wang's accounts did not repeat for this \$50 million transfer. - 53.
+All of the funds were transferred to Defendants and others to complete the acquisition.
+But no money used by WRS to acquire Embed originated with Bankman-Fried,

+Singh, or Wang, notwithstanding the promissory notes purporting to reflect "loans" from Alameda to those individuals and the on-exchange transfers to their personal accounts.
+All of the money came from Alameda, which by this time had been used by the FTX Insiders to misappropriate billions of dollars from FTX.com.